LegendaryAI/imprompt-sdk/docs/source/chats_and_flows/plugins.rst

 4. Imprompt Web Search: Plugin to do web search.

-Create an Openplugin from OpenAPI specification.
+Create an OpenPlugin from OpenAPI specification.
 ===================================================

+Coming Soon!

-Create an Openplugin from OpenAI plugin manifest.
+Create an OpenPlugin from OpenAI plugin manifest.
 ===================================================

+Coming Soon!

 Test a plugin
 ================

+Coming Soon!